avenger225/weather-api/readme.md

 - Intellij IDEA

-##Installation and running the aplication
+##Installation and running the application

 ###With usage of Intellij IDEA